M-Croghan/CSNotebook-Interview-Prep/CS_Concepts.md

 - The server handles the request and sends back a response.
 - The server sends out an HTTP response.
 - The browser displays the HTML content (for HTML responses, which is the most common).

+### <span style="color: aqua">What are the differences between Abstraction and Encapsulation?</span>
+Abstraction and encapsulation are complementary concepts.
+On the one hand, abstraction focuses on the behavior of an object.
+On the other hand, encapsulation focuses on the implementation of an object’s behavior.
+Encapsulation is usually achieved by hiding information about the internal state of an object and thus, can be seen as a strategy used in order to provide abstraction.
+### <span style="color: aqua">What are the types of Polymorphism?</span>
+Compile-time polymorphism (Static binding) – Method overloading Runtime polymorphism (Dynamic binding) – Method overriding
+### <span style="color: aqua">What is: Composition, Association, Aggregation?</span>
+Composition is exactly like Aggregation except that the lifetime of the ‘part’ is controlled by the ‘whole’.
+This control may be direct or transitive.
+That is, the ‘whole’ may take direct responsibility for creating or destroying the ‘part’, or it may accept an already created part, and later pass it on to some other whole that assumes responsibility for it.
+Association represents the ability of one instance to send a message to another instance.
+This is typically implemented with a pointer or reference instance variable, although it might also be implemented as a method argument or the creation of a local variable.
+Aggregation is the typical whole/part relationship.
+This is exactly the same as an association with the exception that instances cannot have cyclic aggregation relationships.
+### <span style="color: aqua"></span>

+### <span style="color: aqua"></span>

+### <span style="color: aqua"></span>

 ### <span style="color: aqua"></span>